cohenjt/cohenjt.github.io/_pages/outreach.md

   </div>
   <div class="column" style="background-color: site.page-col; width: 60%">
     <h1>Graduate Climate Conference</h1>
-    <p>For the past three years, I have served on the organizing committee for the <a href="https://graduateclimateconference.github.io" target="_blank">Graduate Climate Conference</a> (GCC), which brings together graduate students from around the world to share their climate research and to connect graduate students studying climate science.
+    <p>I  served on the organizing committee for the <a href="https://graduateclimateconference.github.io" target="_blank">Graduate Climate Conference</a> (GCC), which brings together graduate students from around the world to share their climate research and to connect graduate students studying climate science.
 In 2020, I led the Recording & Evaluation committee for the <a href="https://pcc.uw.edu/blog/2020/11/06/gcc-2020/" target="_blank">first virtual GCC</a>.
 In 2021, I served as a conference co-chair and led the Abstracts committee.
 In 2022, I created the conference website linked above and led the Abstracts committee again.</p>
   </div>
 </div>
 <!-- </div> -->